Skip to content

 Because the password manager remembers those things rather than you having to, that ramps up scope for security — not least in you being able to set hugely complex and unique passwords for every service.

 Apple bakes iCloud Keychain, a free password manager, deep into iOS – you might already be using it.
 Any time you see one of those “would you like Safari to remember this password?” prompts when browsing the web, that’s Keychain at work.
-It’s great.
+And when iOS 18 drops later this year, it will be expanded further into a new Passwords app.

 Although it has many features in common with Apple’s solution, 1Password goes the extra mile.
 Its vault is easier to browse than your logins in Apple’s Settings, and it’s more flexible.
 It’s fully cross-platform and goes beyond passwords and payments, letting you store server details, router info, software licenses, and more.